| |

 The first step is to gather your ingredients.

-Once you have everything together, combine the water, vinegar, salt, dill, and red pepper flakes in a sauce pan, and heat over medium heat, stirring occasionally as the salt dissolves.
+Once you have everything together, combine the water, vinegar, salt, dill, and red pepper flakes in a saucepan, and heat over medium heat, stirring occasionally as the salt dissolves.

 brine for canning pickled okra

 When your jars are ready, place a clove of garlic, and if using, a pepper in each jar, then fill with okra.
-While you want to pack your jars as full of okra as possible, be sure leave a fair amount of headspace – at least 1/2 an inch.
-Having your jar to full can prevent it from sealing.
+While you want to pack your jars as full of okra as possible, be sure to leave a fair amount of headspace – at least 1/2 an inch.
+Having your jar too full can prevent it from sealing.

 placing garlic in the bottom of canning jar